 SEO for B2B Services: How to Capture Buyers Already Searching

-For many years, B2B SEO has been treated primarily as a traffic generation exercise.
-Marketing teams celebrate record visitor numbers while sales teams continue to report a shortage of qualified opportunities.
-This disconnect usually comes from a misunderstanding of what SEO should achieve for B2B service firms.
+B2B SEO is often treated as a traffic generation exercise, while sales teams continue to report a shortage of qualified opportunities.
+This disconnect comes from a misunderstanding of what SEO should achieve for B2B service firms.

-SEO for B2B services is not about attracting the largest possible audience.
-It is about being visible to the right buyers at the exact moment they are searching for solutions to a specific business problem.
+SEO for B2B services is not about maximising traffic, but about being visible to the right buyers at the moment they are searching for solutions.

-These behaviours mean that companies that appear in the right searches are often entering the conversation before a sales team is even aware of the opportunity.
+These behaviours suggest that companies appearing in the right searches can enter the buyer’s consideration set before a sales team is even aware of the opportunity.

 The Shift: From Traffic to Revenue Capture

 Traditional SEO strategies tend to focus on broad keywords with the highest possible search volume.
-Revenue-focused SEO takes a different approach.
-It prioritises buyer intent.
+Revenue-focused SEO takes a different approach by prioritising buyer intent.

 Why Intent Mapping is the New Keyword Research

-Keywords are only the surface-level indicator.
-Buyer intent is what determines whether a search can translate into revenue.
-By mapping content to specific stages of the B2B buying journey, companies can capture not just attention but genuine buying signals.
+Keywords are only surface-level indicators.
+Buyer intent determines whether a search can translate into revenue.
+By mapping content to different stages of the B2B buying journey, companies can capture not just attention but genuine buying signals.

 • Informational Intent: "What is revenue velocity?"
 (Top of Funnel)